 PotashCorp Playland at Kinsmen Park

 Celebrate the magic of play at Saskatoon’s newly renovated PotashCorp Playland at Kinsmen Park.
-It is scheduled to reopen this summer with three star attractions, sure to delight children and adults alike.
+It reopened August, 2015 with three star attractions, that have delighted children and adults alike.

 The bright lights of the ferris wheel will be a cheery hallmark of the downtown skyline, with riders soaring high above the city.
 The original carousel animals are all spiffed up and ready to delight.
 It may seem like just a ride, but a twirl around the carousel can stay with you for a lifetime.